Home » Blog » Rank is stupid: How to really measure your SEO campaign

 If we focus on the customers and leads, metrics like traffic rank have a context that becomes valuable.
 Instead of focusing on rank as the end, we focus on the rank that leads to traffic.
 But we don’t end there.
 Rather than focusing on traffic, we look at the rank that leads to traffic leading to customers.
 This is how we should successfully and accurately measure our SEO campaigns.

 Let’s face it: SEO is not free.
 We need to pay our SEO team or a consultant.
 We must pay our developers.
 We have to buy good web hosting to keep our sites up.
 We might have writers to help produce content.
-All these efforts all cost time and money.
-However, if we measure our SEO campaign based on customer acquisition and sales, we can show that our SEO initiatives generate revenue.
-Now, when we go to our boss, and we say, “Hey, we need to hire more developers,” we can justify the expense.
+All these efforts cost time and money.
+However, suppose we measure our SEO campaign based on customer acquisition and sales.
+In that case, we can show that our SEO initiatives generate revenue.
+Now, when we go to our boss and say, “Hey, we need to hire more developers,” we can justify the expense.

-Let’s face it: no matter how big your company is, you have limitations.
-You only have so much budget to spend in this department.
-Even if you have unlimited money, you only have so much time in the day.
+No matter how big your company is, you have limitations.
+You only have a large budget to spend on this department.
+Even with unlimited money, you only have so much time in the day.
 Besides that, you’re fighting with other departments for developer resources.
-To win those battles, make sure you can justify the cost for these changes so that you can get more.
+To win those battles, make sure you can justify the cost of these changes to get more.
 You can do that if you measure the right thing.

 SEO seems hard- you have to keep up with all the changes and weed through contradictory advice.
 This is frustrating and overwhelming.
 Curious Ants will teach you SEO while bringing your website more traffic and customers- because you’ll learn SEO while doing it.